This year some of the star-studded audience at the Golden Globes 2019 were faux vaccinated with flu shots. What was behind this publicity stunt?

 The division of viewpoints leaves no middle ground for objective analysis.
 You’re barely given time to breathe after you make a pro or con statement before you’re shut down by the opposite.
 The groups stay vehemently suspicious of each other, with one clear, permanent majority.
 Rome.

 Anyone who breaches the grey zone is banished from the capital and wind up in a leper colony known as the anti-vaxxers.

 One recent example is doctor Daniel Neides, the former Medical Director and Chief Operating Officer of the Cleveland Clinic Wellness Institute.
 Neides dared to question the use of a neurotoxin in flu shots when he promptly got sick after taking the “preservative free” flu shot.
 After making the event public in a letter, he was instantly demoted into the leper colony.

 More characters like Dr. Neides have been popping up on the radar lately.
 Doctors, celebrities, mothers, and fathers.
 Family members are easy to handle as they have no voice.
 Doctors have few followers and dread to lose their jobs.
 If they have the guts and financing to release independent studies, the papers can magically vaporize from the internet.
 A comprehensive 2017 study by a well-known provaxxer that compared vaccinated and unvaccinated children disappeared shortly after publication because the results turned out to be too far in the grey zone (the study can be found here today).

 Celebrities are a much bigger headache for pharma because they often have millions of followers.
-Selma Blair, Kirstie Alley, Jim Carrey, Alicia Silverstone, Rob Schneider, Erin Brockovich, Bill Maher, and Juliette Lewis often tread the grey zone when it comes to vaccines.
+Selma Blair, Kirstie Alley, Jim Carrey, Alicia Silverstone, Rob Schneider, Erin Brockovich, Bill Maher, and Juliette Lewis often speak out about the safety of vaccines.
 Celebrities have been making enough noise lately, for Rome to respond.

 Shots!
 Shots!
 Golden Globes 2019